 Want to get your camera off of automatic?
 This class is for you!
 Photo 101 is a comprehensive five week course designed to help you understand aperture, shutter speed, ISO, camera settings, photo composition, and lighting.
 The buttons and dials look intimidating on many cameras.
 This class is designed to break them down in a logical sequence to help your get your brain around how they all work.
 You might even be able to understand your camera manual when you are done!

 Demonstrations in class and weekly photography assignments will help participants gain a better working knowledge of how to make better pictures and control their cameras.
 Each class will consist of time devoted to different aspects of photography, with time for you to ask questions about the operation of your camera and the content of your photographs from the weekly assignments (see topics below).
 You will gain a better understanding of how to work your camera and when to choose certain settings.
 We even touch on photo editing (Photoshop).
 Whether you are trying to take better family photos or want to take your photography to the next level, you've got to be able to control your camera.
 This is the class for you!

-Established in 2006 this is the original Photo 101 class in Tampa and has helped thousands of people understand hoe to be a better photographer.
-This is a 5 week course taught Chip Weiner, an award winning photo journalist and food photographer.
+Established in 2006 this is the original Photo 101 class in Tampa and has helped thousands of people understand how to be a better photographer.
+Classes meet once a week for 5 weeks and are taught Chip Weiner, an award winning photojournalist and food photographer.

 Classes are taught at the awesome CL Space, home of Creative Loafing Newspaper (see below) and meet one night per week

 September 24 - October 22, 2019 FULL